Newsround moves to a new platform with a fresh design

 Increase in British Sign Language bulletin views; meant that awareness of & access to accessible content was improved for users.

-Want to hear more?
+Want to see more?

 This case study is simply a snapshot of the work.
 If you would like to hear more about my processes, thinking and the challenges, please get in touch.